Grilled flatbread pizzas

 After you're done with Step 4, transfer the flattened pizza dough onto a baking sheet lined with parchment paper.
 Bake for 25 minutes without the toppings.

-Remove from the oven, add the toppings, then bake for another 10 minutes until the edges got a nice color and the cheese has melted.
+Remove from the oven, add the toppings, then bake for another 10 minutes until the edges have a nice color and the cheese has melted.

 Matt and Megha's tips